-Molly meets Mrs. Daly - Vivian who is to the point but kind and who asks Molly about her life.
+Molly meets Mrs. Daly who goes by the name of Vivian.
+Vivian is a very direct person and she asks Molly about her life.
 Molly tells her that she is a Penobscot Indian and that when she was younger she lived on a reservation near Old Town.
 She doesn't tell Vivian that her father died in a car crash and her mother was unable to cope and eventually she was placed into care.
 After being shuffled around to various families she ended up with Dina and Ralph.
-When Vivian reveals that she too is an orphan, she tells Molly vaguely that there was a fire.
+When Vivian reveals that she is an orphan, and she tells Molly vaguely that there was a fire.

 Nine-year-old Niamh's life is changed forever when a fire sweeps through their apartment.
 Mam wakes Niamh and takes eighteen-month-old Maisie, while Da tries to waken the twins, James and Dominick.
 But Niamh finds herself alone on the sidewalk.
 The doctor tells Niamh that her mother has died and that there is no hope for Maisie.
 With no family to take her in, Niamh is taken to the Children's Aid Society by her neighbor Mr. Schatzman.
 Weeks later Niamh finds herself boarding a train along with twenty other orphans, chaperoned by Mrs. Scatcherd and Mr. Curran.
 Niamh is given charge of a little boy named Carmine.
 Mrs. Scatcherd tells the children that they are on an orphan train which will take them (hopefully) to new homes in the countryside.
 One of the older boys, Dutchy doesn't want to be on the train as he'd rather be out on the street working shining shoes.
 After a transfer in Chicago's Union Station that did not go well, Niamh finds herself and the rest of the orphans in Minneapolis at the Milwaukee Road Depot.
 Here people will come with the intention of choosing a child to take home with them.
 Both Carmine and Dutchy are chosen although Dutchy is not happy.
 He gives Niamh his lucky penny.
 Niamh then travels to Alban where she is picked by Mrs. Byrne who renames her Dorothy and sets her to work making clothing.
 It is the first of several terrible homes Niamh will be sent to before things get better.